Back to fellos.app

 3. Enter the role name and set the display order.

-5. Click Save to add the role.
+5. Save to add the role.

 Admin Permission Flags

 • Club — grants full site-wide admin access.
-The role holder can manage all settings, all organizations, and all members across the entire site.
+The role holder can manage all settings, all organizations, and all members across the entire club.
 Typically reserved for the top-level President or a designated Site Admin role.

 Tip